survivejs/react-book/manuscript/02_developing_with_webpack.md

 Another way to achieve this would be to serve the contents of the directory through a server, such as *serve* (`npm i serve -g`).
 In this case, you would execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter if you want to use some other port.

 T> Sometimes, it may make sense to define `context: <some absolute path>`.
 After this, you can write entries relative to the [context](https://webpack.github.io/docs/configuration.html#context) path rather than using an absolute path for each entry.
 This is useful especially in more complicated scenarios.
+This won't, however, affect loader configuration.
+Paths used there need to be absolute still.

 ## Adding a Build Shortcut